On the Title of Moriarty's 'Dynamics of an Asteroid': Abstract

 \section{Abstract}

 We propose an explanation of the title of Prof.\ James Moriarty's treatise {\it Dynamics of an Asteroid}, a scientific work mentioned by Sherlock Holmes in {\it The Valley of Fear} and prominently featured in Guy Ritchie's 2011 film {\it Sherlock Holmes: A Game of Shadows}.
-Our views on the subject differ from those expressed in Isaac Asimov's ``The Ultimate Crime''.
+Our views on the subject differ from those expressed in Isaac Asimov's ``The Ultimate Crime.''

-Isaac Asimov\cite{Asimov} and others\cite{Schaefer} have remarked on the peculiarity of the title of Prof.\ James Moriarty's {\it Dynamics of an Asteroid}, a scientific treatise that, in the words of Sherlock Holmes, ``ascends to such rarefied heights of pure mathematics that it is said that there was no man in the scientific press capable of criticizing it.''
-In particular, why is {\it asteroid} in the singular?
-Asimov had his own ideas about this, but I think that there might be a more plausible solution to this puzzle.
+Isaac Asimov\cite{Asimov} and others\cite{Schaefer} have remarked on the peculiarity of the title of Prof.\ James Moriarty's book {\it The Dynamics of an Asteroid}, a scientific treatise that, in the words of Sherlock Holmes, ``ascends to such rarefied heights of pure mathematics that it is said that there was no man in the scientific press capable of criticizing it.''\cite{Fear} In particular, why is {\it asteroid} used in the singular?
+Asimov had his own ideas about this, but there might be a more plausible solution to this puzzle.

-In Victorian Britain there were several books called {\it Dynamics of a Particle}.
+In Victorian Britain there were several textbooks called {\it Dynamics of a Particle}.
 For example, Peter Guthrie Tait and William J.~Steele collaborated on a textbook of that name, intended for Cambridge undergraduates.
-That work appeared in 1856 and went through seven editions, the last from 1900.\cite{Tait} There is also a {\it Dynamics of a Particle} by Edward Routh, published in 1898.\cite{Routh} A search of the Harvard library catalogue returns several subsequent publications with similar titles, by R.~J.~A.~Barnard,\cite{Barnard}, S.~L.~Loney,\cite{Loney}, and W.~D.~MacMillan.\cite{MacMillan} Why was {\it particle} used there as a singular noun?
+That work appeared in 1856 and went through seven editions, the last from 1900.\cite{Tait} There is also a {\it Dynamics of a Particle} by Edward Routh, published in 1898.\cite{Routh} A search of the Harvard library catalogue returns several subsequent publications with similar titles, by R.~J.~A.~Barnard,\cite{Barnard} S.~L.~Loney,\cite{Loney} and W.~D.~MacMillan.\cite{MacMillan} Why was {\it particle} used there as a singular noun?

 In the scientific parlance of the time, ``particle'' meant something rather different from the sense modernly attached to the word by quantum physics: it referred to a solid body of fixed mass, whose physical state at a given time may be entirely characterized by one position and one velocity.
 In particular, the actual size and shape of the body are irrelevant, so that no rotation or any other internal motion or property need be taken into consideration.
-A synonym for particle in this sense is ``material point''.\cite{Landau}
+A synonym for particle in this sense is ``material point.''\cite{Landau}